 The Cathédrale Notre-Dame de Bayeux is a stunning example of Gothic architecture built 1000 years ago in honor of William the Conqueror.

 On our last day in Normandy, we took the train to Caen.
 It's a quick and easy trip from Bayeux, about 20 minutes.
 Caen is much bigger than Bayeux but unlike Bayeux, it was almost completely destroyed in bombing raids as part of Operation Overlord (the Battle of Normandy).
 Fortunately, a few historical things remain, … Continue reading Caen, Normandy

+I've written about our tours to various D-Day spots and Mont St. Michel, but here, I'll write a bit about Bayeux, the charming city we stayed in while we were in Normandy.
 Bayeux was the first city to be liberated during the Battle of Normandy (aka, Operation Overlord, which includes but is not limited to D-Day) and because it was used as a headquarters of sorts, it miraculously escaped destruction via the bombing raids that the Allies completed throughout the region.

 For several years, we've been collecting magnets during our travels.
 They make great souvenirs since they are inexpensive, small, and easy to bring back home even while traveling carry-on only.
 Plus, we can revisit our trips every time we look at them displayed on the sides of our fridge.
 However, several trips ago, we ran … Continue reading Magnets from Normandy, Paris, and Bruges

 The day after our D-Day tour in Normandy, we took a guided tour of Mont St. Michel.
 If you have a chance to visit Normandy, I would put this as a must-see on your travel itinerary.
 A Visit from St. Michel: If you build it, they will come Mont St. Michel is about a 1.5 … Continue reading Mont St. Michel in Normandy, France

 After so many D-Day posts, I thought I would lighten up the mood a bit by sharing this.
 I took this photo a few days ago, impressed by this shaggy little dog's patience and discipline while waiting for his or her owner who was in the cafe.
 I think this pup earned a pain au … Continue reading Cafe Dog in Bayeux

 This post is the third in a series on my D-Day tour of Normandy, France.
 See the rest of the posts here.
 Point du Hoc: A hard-won and costly battle Point du Hoc was a strategically important location for D-Day since it was the highest point between Utah Beach and Omaha Beach.
 The Germans recognized … Continue reading Normandy D-Day Tour: Point du Hoc